BigPolarBear1/Factorization_new/README.md

 Still looking for work, will relocate: big_polar_bear1@proton.me

 Seriously fuck Europe, fuck Belgium.
 I'll fight the Belgian government, fucking cunts all of them.
 I despise this country.
 Getting out of here no matter the cost.
 Even if I need to turn to crime.
 Come get me.
 I'm ready to die.
 I'll go out fighting you all fuckers.

+Fuck Europe too.
+Literally, European infosec are fucking cunts.
+All they know is android,  ios and chrome.
+If I ever meet one of these cuts, I'll bash their fuckings heads in.
+Fucking politics.
+Telling their federal friends to not do business with me, bc they know I would outcompete them.
+Fucking no talent shithead losers.
+Cunts who havnt worked hard once in their lives.
+I'm ready to die.
+I'll fight all these fuckers.